 Francisco Park Conservancy documents were filed for 501(c)3 status.

 The Nob Hill Foundation made a gift of San Francisco history; 200 feet of classic, hand-crafted steel of ‘Original Huntington Fence’, forged between 1872-1879.
-This is a segment of the fence originally surrounding the historic Colton/Huntington House on Nob Hill, generally referred to today as the Flood Mansion, current home of the Pacific Union Club.
+This is a segment of the fence originally surrounding the historic Colton/Huntington House on Nob Hill (now Huntington Park).

 December 12, 2014

 The IRS declares the Francisco Park Conservancy qualified for tax-exempt status – 501(c)3.

 FPC Board of Directors approves the Conservancy Logo.

 The City completes a topographical survey of the site.
 Rec & Park Dept. filed a “Preliminary Project Assessment” with SF Planning Department on behalf of Francisco Park.
 Comments are expected from Planning on the PPA in 90-120 days.

 Jon Sieker, Golden Gate Audubon Society volunteer, began a one year’s bird survey of the site.
 The results will help inform a healthy and sustainable landscape plan which will also provide habitat for birds, bees, and butterflies.

 Francisco Park Conservancy approved of the Agreement with Recreation & Parks Department “regarding the design, construction, operation and maintenance of a park on the Francisco Reservoir site and adjacent property in the City and County of San Francisco”.

 Hearings before the Recreation & Park Department, the Board of Supervisors Budget & Finance Committee and the full Board of Supervisors were held, affirming the Agreement between Recreations & Parks Department and the Francisco Park Conservancy to build a new public park at the site of the defunct Francisco Reservoir site.